 Three types of pod curvature e.g., straight, slightly curved and curved were recorded in the collection.
 Geno- types producing slightly curved pod

 were maximum and dominating over other types.
 Similar distribution pattern was retained in the core subset (Table 2).
 This result is in concurrence of the report of Islam et al. (2010).
-Richness of particular characters of pod might be due to the needs of farmer, market demand and the influence of environment where the crops grow.
+Richness of particular characters of pod might be due to xxxxxxx is aligned to the needs of farmer, market demand and the influence of environment where the crops grow.

 Diversity Indices